Schweizer's reagent: Reactions with cellulose

 Schweizer's reagent was once used in production of cellulose products such as rayon and cellophane (see cupro).
 Cellulose, which is quite insoluble in water (hence its utility as clothing), dissolves in the presence of Schweizer's reagent.
 Using the reagent, cellulose can be extracted from wood pulp, cotton fiber, and other natural cellulose sources.
 Cellulose precipitates when the solution is acidified.
 It functions by binding to vicinal diols.

 Presently, the reagent is used in the analysis of the molecular weight of cellulose samples.

 History

 These properties of Schweizer's reagent were discovered by the Swiss chemist Matthias Eduard Schweizer (1818–1860), after whom the reagent is named.
+The French chemist Louis-Henri Despeissis then proposed a procedure where cellulose is extruded into diluted sulphuric acid.
+This leads to the complex no longer being stable enough to hold the cellulose in solution and it precipitates out forming strings.
+These strings were later used in industry to make artificial silk which was called rayon in the US and viscose in the UK.
+It was also originally used to make cellophane.